AzureIoTGBB/iot-edge-offline-dashboarding/documentation/manufacturing-kpis.md

     }))
 ```

-Now that we have our base KPIs (Availability, Quality, Performance) ready we can move on to calculating OEE.
-Note that all KPIs come in a dataset with _time and each _value indicates KPI value from the start of time range ([[range]]).
+The OEE is calculated from these base KPIs.
+Note that all KPIs are defined in a dataset containing the _time and _value.

-For this purpose, we need to join 3 KPI datasets.
-Since Flux does not support more than 2 table joins we will use a temporary dataset to join Availability and Quality first.
+Since Flux does not support more than 2 table joins, this uses a temporary dataset to join Availability and Quality first.

 ```
 AxQ=